Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 ```

 ### useRef()
-Four ref values are required:
+Four reference values are required:

 1. `progressRef` - The progress bar
 2. `filledRef` - The 'filled' part of the progress bar